scvetojevic1402/odoo-gis/README.md

    ![Login](assets/Screen_1_click_on_manage_databases.png)

 2. **Create a Database**
    Fill out the form.
 Use your master password from odoo.conf, your email, odoo_db as the database name and choose your password.
-Also check `Demo Data` option.
+Also check `Demo Data` option and finally click on `Create Database`.
    ![Navigate to Apps](assets/Screen_2_create_database.png)

 3. **Login**